Shell notes

 The former passes the filename to the command.
 It will have to take care of opening it, reading it, etc. The latter will use the contents of the file as stdin: to the command this will be analogous to the user manually typing the contents of the file.
 A lot of utilities are able to handle both forms.

-The modern way to redirect both stdin and stdout is:
+The modern way to redirect both stdin and stderr is:

 foo &> bar.txt